 Tomb of the Eagles – Update 2021 : this site has closed permanently

 Update 2021 – sadly this wonderful site has closed permanently.
-We’re leaving this information on the website for another few months so that visitors are made aware of the current situation.
+We’re leaving this information on the website so that visitors are made aware of the situation.

 (After arriving in the pretty bay of St Margaret’s Hope in South Ronaldsay, we recommend you head in the opposite direction of all the other tourists and take the picturesque road to the southern tip of the island.
 It’s only a short 10-15 minute drive to get to there.
 Here you will find a dramatic coastal path that leads to the 5000-year Tomb of the Eagles.
 Way back in the 1950s a local farmer discovered the Tomb along with a fascinating collection bones and Stone Age objects.
 There is a great little tour and an exhibition.)

 Just a few hundred metres away, perched high on a cliff, overlooking the ocean, you will find Skerries Bistro.
 With huge plate glass windows and the freshest local sea food, there is nowhere better to recharge after all that sea air.
 We really enjoyed the sea food platter, but there are other non-fishy dishes.
 Try and save room for a delicious homemade dessert.

 After lunch travel north towards Orkney’s capital, Kirkwall.
 On the way you will pass some lovely sandy beaches and over the Churchill barriers.
 These causeways were built in the 2nd world war by Italian prisoners of war, to stop German submarines entering Scapa Flow and attacking the British Fleet.
 There are also some interesting wrecks that were used as block ships.